-Choosing the material and finishing of your paper products is not always easy.
-Help regarding the paper type you should choose can be found here.
+Choosing the paper type and finishing of your paper products is not always easy.
 But which finishing should you choose for your project?
 We will explain the different possibilities below.

 It's not always recommended to choose a finishing for your printed materials.
 If you would like to write something on your business cards, presentation folders, postcards, ... we advise not to choose a laminate or lacquer finish.
 Otherwise, the ink from your pen may not stick to the paper properly.